Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Moora, placing the area among the bottom 25% of areas assessed nationally

-In FY26, there have been $14.2 million in commercial approvals, indicating balanced commercial development activity.
-Compared to the Rest of WA, Moora shows significantly reduced construction (74.0% below regional average per person), which typically reinforces demand and pricing for existing properties.
-This level is also lower than nationally, reflecting market maturity and possible development constraints.
-Recent building activity consists solely of detached houses, maintaining the area's traditional low density character focused on family homes.
-The estimated population count of 804 people per dwelling approval reflects its quiet, low activity development environment.
+This year, there have been $14.2 million in commercial approvals, signifying balanced commercial development activity.
+Compared to the Rest of WA, Moora shows significantly reduced construction levels, 74.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing properties.
+Nationally, Moora's construction level is also lower, reflecting market maturity and possible development constraints.
+Recent building activity consists solely of detached houses, maintaining the area's traditional low density character with a focus on family homes.

+The estimated population per dwelling approval is 804 people, reflecting its quiet, low activity development environment.
 Given stable or declining population forecasts, Moora may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development